kyberdrb/usbip_server/README.md

             - In order to run Shell scripts `*.sh` on Windows a Linux Terminal is needed.
 This guide has been designed for `Git Bash` which is a part of `git` package available for download at https://git-scm.com/.
 Make sure to add directories `cmd`, `bin` from the git installation directory and the git installation directory itself to the `Path` system environment variable.

+            Git needs a text editor when an exceptional situation occurs, and user interaction is needed.
+My personal preference is to use VSCodium which can be downloaded at https://github.com/VSCodium/vscodium/releases.
+Find the latest version, click on `Show all N assets` and find the preferred instaler for Windows which is named `VSCodiumSetup-x64-A.BB.C.DDDDD`.
+Download the installer together with the checksum files `sha1` and `sha256` for verification.
+The verification of the installer file assures its integrity and trustworthiness: open PowerShell as a regular user and enter following commands:

+                cd "${HOME}/Downloads"

+                Get-FileHash -Algorithm SHA1 "VSCodiumSetup-x64-A.BB.C.DDDDD.exe"

+                type VSCodiumSetup-x64-A.BB.C.DDDDD.exe.sha1

+                Get-FileHash -Algorithm SHA256 "VSCodiumSetup-x64-A.BB.C.DDDDD.exe"

+                type VSCodiumSetup-x64-A.BB.C.DDDDD.exe.sha256

+            TODO add screenshot of the `Path` environment variable paths list

             Open `Git Bash` and enter following commands

                 cd /c

                 mkdir Programy

+            If you get an error message `mkdir: cannot create directory 'Programy': file exists`, then the directory is already present on the filesystem.
+Just continue along, everything is fine ;)

                 cd Programy